 Data points like daily active users and bounce rates can help you determine where prospects come from and how long they stay but not necessarily why they choose your product.
 Without knowing the intent and motivation of your customers, any changes you make to your product will be based on intuition.

 When it comes to placing digital bets on product improvements, the only way to ensure your efforts will pay off is to know exactly what the customer wants.
 According to McKinsey & Company, “organizations that leverage customer behavioral insights outperform peers by 85 percent in sales growth and more than 25 percent in gross margin.”

 Behavioral analytics gives you raw data that can be used to form hypotheses, conduct A/B testing, and make changes with confidence.
 This constant refinement is what leads to highly personalized experiences that deliver value through every interaction and feature.

 How Does Behavioral Analytics Work?

-Before you can start extracting insights from your behavioral data, you’ll need to invest in a behavioral analytics solution such as Amplitude’s Digital Optimization System.
+Before you can start extracting insights from your behavioral data, you’ll need to invest in a behavioral analytics solution such as Amplitude’s Digital Analytics Platform.
 Your analytics platform should collect user behaviors from your product and/or a data warehouse or CDP, as well as integrate with other tools like social and email messaging systems.
 You’ll then be able to visualize the behavioral data through a dashboard or reporting system.

 Once you’ve gathered behavioral data, you’ll need to define the specific business goals and objectives you want to achieve.
 These goals are native to your company and product, but things like retention, conversion, and engagement are virtually universal to every business.
 If you don’t have specific short- and long-term business goals, it will be much harder to draw insights from your behavioral data.